 A decision regarding reappointment should be reached by the Program Director no later than four months prior to the end of the current appointment unless the GME resident or fellow is on a notice of concern, suspension, or probation, or a significant performance issue occurs within the four months prior to the end of the contract.
-For most GME residents and fellows who are on a July 1 - June 30 contract year, this decision should be made prior to March 1.
 In instances where a GME resident's or fellow's contract will not be renewed, or when a GME resident or fellow will not be promoted to the next level of training, the program director, after review with and concurrence by the DIO, must provide the GME residents or fellow with a written notice of intent.
 If the primary reason(s) for the non-renewal or non-promotion occurs within the four months prior to the end of the contract or the GME resident or fellow is on a notice of concern, suspended, or on probation, the Program Director must attempt to provide the GME resident or fellow with as much written notice of the intent not to renew or not to promote as circumstances reasonably allow, prior to the end of the contract.
 Further information regarding disciplinary and remediation academic actions is outlined in this document in the "RESIDENT AND FELLOW REMEDIATION AND ACADEMIC ACTIONS" section.